ProgrammerAL/Presentations-2025/confoo-2025/open-telemetry/presentation.md

 # Limitations of Plain Text Logs

-- Data in files is hard to sift through
+- Data in files is hard, and expensive, to sift through
-  - And expensive
 - Hard to combine logs for a distributed application
-- Custom providers can make this way easier
+- 3rd Pary Vendors make this easier
-  - Take a big dependency on the vendor
+  - Big dependency on the vendor
   - Devs must to learn that vendor's tools
 - Example Scenario:
   - UI calls `Service A` which calls `Service B` which calls `Service C`